vijay-infosec/rogue-switch-Device-detection-LAN/Implementation/attack_scenarios.md

-# Attack Scenarios (Rogue Switch–Centric)
+# Attack Scenarios (Rogue Switch as the Enabler, Not the Attacker)

-The primary threat in this project is the introduction of a **rogue switch** into the LAN.
-The rogue device is only an endpoint attached behind the rogue switch; all malicious activity originates from the switch’s unauthorized extension of the network fabric.
+A rogue switch is an unauthorized extension of the LAN that allows attackers to bypass port-level controls and hide multiple devices behind a single uplink.
+The attacks originate from the device connected behind the rogue switch, but the switch enables them to propagate deeper into the network.

 ---

-### 1. Rogue Switch Enabling ARP Spoofing
+### 1. ARP Spoofing via Rogue Switch Uplink
-The rogue switch extends the LAN to unauthorized devices, allowing a downstream attacker to inject forged ARP replies.
+The downstream attacker uses the rogue switch to inject forged ARP replies.
-The switch’s uplink masks multiple hosts behind a single port, bypassing port-level controls.
+Because multiple devices sit behind one port, the legitimate switch cannot enforce normal per-port security.

-Key behaviours:
+Key observations:
-- Unsolicited ARP replies reaching multiple hosts
+- Unsolicited ARP replies entering through the rogue switch uplink
-- Gateway MAC overwritten across the network
+- Gateway and host MAC entries overwritten
-- Traffic interception via the rogue switch uplink
+- Traffic redirected through the attacker behind the switch

 ---

-### 2. Rogue Switch Manipulating STP (Root Takeover Attempt)
+### 2. STP Manipulation by Unauthorized Switch
-Only a rogue **switch**—not a device—can send BPDUs capable of influencing Spanning Tree Protocol.
+Only a switch can send BPDUs.
-The rogue switch attempts to become the root bridge, placing itself in the forwarding path.
+The attacker introduces a rogue switch configured to send superior BPDUs, attempting to reposition itself within the spanning-tree topology.

-Key behaviours:
+Key observations:
-- Superior BPDUs from unauthorized bridge
+- Superior BPDUs arriving from an unauthorized switch
-- Unexpected root ID and root MAC changes
+- Sudden changes in root ID or priority
-- Uplink ports entering root-inconsistent state
+- Uplink entering root-inconsistent state (Root Guard trigger)

 ---

-### 3. Rogue Switch Executing MAC Flooding
+### 3. MAC Flooding Generated Behind the Rogue Switch
-The rogue switch forwards high-volume spoofed MAC traffic from its downstream p
+The attacker floods the network with fabricated MAC addresses through the rogue switch.
+The switch amplifies the attack by funneling many addresses into a single uplink.

+Key observations:
+- Excessive MAC learning on one interface
+- CAM table saturation
+- Switch fallback to broadcast behavior